hexaxsoftwares/houx.js/README.md

 ```

-Example using the hyperscript powered UI  , you will need the `withDirectives` macro .
+Example using the hyperscript powered UI  , you will need the `withDirectives` macro to use the `px:model` directive.
 ```javascript
 const { H, withDirectives }=Pixel let app={